OpenMined/tutorials/installation/OpenMined/OSX.markdown

 # Step 1: Install Unity

 Unity is a cross-platform game engine to develop applications (usually games) for computers, consoles, and mobile devices.
-Since we want utilize the GPU power from video games (such as PS4 and Xbox One) to training the Deep Learning models, Unity helps us to develop OpenMined application that can run like a game on those consoles.
+Since we want to utilize the GPU power from video games (such as PS4 and Xbox One) to train the Deep Learning models, Unity helps us to develop OpenMined application that can run like a game on those consoles.

-So, to get Unity just proceed to the [Unity3D Download Page](https://store.unity.com/download).
+So, to get Unity, just proceed to the [Unity3D Download Page](https://store.unity.com/download).
 It's the longest part of the process, but you can continue with the other steps in this tutorial while you wait for the download.

 A few quick tips: